amabowilli/Migrate_groups_to_Cloud/readme.md

         source venv/bin/activate      # If on linux/mac
         pip3 install -r requirements.txt

-Run script with python 3.6+ via:
+Run script with python via:

         python3 mirror_group_permissions.py

+Note:
+This script was written in python 3.9 (to add f-strings from 3.6 and extended type hinting in 3.9).

 ## Notes
 * Users and groups that already exist within your cloud instance will be counted as successful user/group migrations in the counters included in the output